 Because of the drunkenness, obscenity, adultery and semi-naked dances on stage, actors, who were highly respected in Greece, were held in utter contempt in ancient Roman daily life.

 By the end of the Roman Empire a particular type of mime drama had begun to emerge whereby one actor played many parts, wearing masks to indicate mood, while a chorus narrated or told the story.

 |Terracotta mask.
 Photo taken by Cath at British Museum.

-Modern maps of Rome, as might be expected of a large urban area, show it divided into twenty-two districts and like the structure of many cities its formation is an echo of its past as a large Roman military settlement.
+Modern maps of Rome, as might be expected of a large urban area, show it divided into twenty-two districts.
+Like the structure of many cities, its formation is an echo of its past as a large Roman military settlement.

-The best district to live in was Region X, the Palatine, which at twenty-five acres of opulent homes for Emperors was the heart of Imperial Rome.
+The best district to live in was Region X, the Palatine.
+At twenty-five acres of opulent homes for Emperors, it was the heart of Imperial Rome.
 Romulus, the founder of Rome, lived there as did Cicero, Pompey and Mark Anthony.